cpitzak/weatherWeb/README.md

 This is a live demo of the weather of my room.
 Page updates without needing to refresh.

+Note: This demo uses an instance of mongodb from mlab.com and mlab.com has the following status: "Emergency maintenance required for Shared plan host in GCP US Central". [http://status.mlab.com/](http://status.mlab.com/)

 [https://weather-clintpitzak.rhcloud.com](https://weather-clintpitzak.rhcloud.com)

 ## Description